 This is the heaviest step, usually used in scenarios requiring extremely high accuracy (such as medical, legal, or financial QA).

 Improvement Plan: Introduce a "Referee" Model After generating a preliminary answer, do not return it directly to the user.
-Instead, call another (or the same) LLM for Self-Check.
-You can use the Regex Tester Tool to extract the validation results.
+Instead, call another (or the same) LLM for Self-Check, then parse its structured result in application code and log disagreements for review.

 python